Open a bank account in the UK

 To open a UK bank account you need to choose which bank is right for you.

-To open a bank account you need to be:
+To open a bank account you need to be registered as a student.

 It can sometimes take two weeks or more to open a bank account.
 Plan your finances to take this into account.